Attentive Representation Learning with Adversarial Training for Short Text Clustering: Adversarial Training for Clustering

-We propose to apply adversarial training to facilitate the representation learning process of ARL-Adv.
-In essence, adversarial training provides a new objective function based on adversarial perturbations to complement the original optimization procedure.
-This requires the unsupervised algorithm to perform well on both original samples and adversarial samples, thus benefiting the model in its robustness.
+We propose to apply robust adversarial training to facilitate the representation learning process of ARL-Adv.
+In essence, robust adversarial training provides a new objective function based on adversarial perturbations to complement the original optimization procedure.
+This objective requires the model to perform well on both original samples and adversarial samples, thus benefiting the model in its training robustness, especially for short texts.

 Since typical adversarial perturbations take continuous values and are added to real-valued vectors like images, they are not directly applied to discrete tokens like words.
-Following~\cite{Miyato16-ICLR}, we add continuous adversarial perturbations to the embedding level of clusters.
+Following the study~\cite{Miyato16-ICLR}, we add continuous adversarial perturbations to the cluster representations.
 It is worth noting that we do not add adversarial perturbations to the word embedding matrix.
-The reason is that the number of words extends far beyond that of clusters, so that adding perturbations to words instead of clusters entails more parameters.
-It also causes a change in the information flow of our model, according to Figure~\ref{fig:model}.
-We empirically validate that applying perturbations on words does not achieve the same or better performance than adding perturbations to cluster embedding, which is shown in Table~\ref{tbl:ablation}.
-Formally, we define the cluster-level adversarial perturbations in ARL-Adv as $\Delta^C\in\mathbb{R}^{K \times M}$.
-Consequently, we propose our new objective function as formulated below:
+The reasons lie in the two aspects, i.e., efficiency and effectiveness.
+First, the number of words extends far beyond that of clusters.
+Thus adding perturbations to words instead of clusters entails many more parameters (perturbations) to be optimized, which might reduce the model training efficiency.
+Second, we empirically validate that applying perturbations to words is less effective than adding perturbations to cluster representations, the results of which are shown in Table~\ref{tbl:ablation}.
+Formally, we define the adversarial cluster-level perturbations in ARL-Adv as $\Delta^C\in\mathbb{R}^{K \times M}$.
+Consequently, we propose a new objective function formulated as follows: